Euroscepticism: Iceland

 The three main Eurosceptic parties in Iceland are the Independence Party, Left-Green Movement and the Progressive Party.
 The Independence Party and the Progressive Party won the parliamentary election in April 2013 and they have halted the current negotiations with the European Union regarding Icelandic membership and tabled a parliamentary resolution on 21 February 2014 to withdraw the application completely.

 In 2017, Iceland's newly elected government announced that it would hold a vote in parliament on whether to hold a referendum on resuming EU membership negotiations.
 In November 2017 that government was replaced by a coalition of the Independence Party, the Left Green Movement and the Progressive Party; all of whom oppose membership.
 Only 11 out of 63 MPs are in favour of EU membership.

 Moldova

-The main Eurosceptic parties in Moldova are the left-wing Party of Socialists of the Republic of Moldova, which officially declared its main purpose to be the integration of Moldova in the Eurasian Economic Union, the Șor Party, and the Party of Communists of the Republic of Moldova, even if nowadays its leader speech became more soft on the issue of Euroscepticism.
-As of March 2022 all the parties are represented in Moldovan Parliament, with 37 MPs out of a total of 101 MPs.
+The main Eurosceptic parties in Moldova are the left-wing Party of Socialists of the Republic of Moldova, which officially declared its main purpose to be the integration of Moldova in the Eurasian Economic Union, Our Party, and the Party of Communists of the Republic of Moldova.
+As of October 2025 all the parties are represented in Moldovan Parliament, with 32 MPs out of a total of 101 MPs.

 In March 2022, Moldova submitted a formal application for membership of the EU.